gbmhunter/blog/content/posts/2015-03-07-a-new-way-of-displaying-child-pages-is-coming.md

 A screenshot of the above code is shown below:

-{{< figure src="/images/2015/03/screenshot-of-sb-child-list-template-for-mbedded-ninja.png" width="491px" caption="A screenshot of the SB Child List template code for mbedded.ninja." caption-position="bottom" >}}
+{{< figure src="/images/2015/03/screenshot-of-sb-child-list-template-for-mbedded-ninja.png" width="491px" caption="A screenshot of the SB Child List template code for mbedded.ninja."  >}}

 The child pages menu is then inserted into the parent with the shortcode: